QuTech-Delft/OpenQL/docs/compiler_passes.rst

 - the particular options they listen to; there usually is an option to disable it; also there are ways to dump the IR before and/or after it although this is not generally possible yet
 - the function they perform, in terms of the IR and the options

-Other passes, of which the function and implementation is platform dependent, can be found with the platforms.
+Other passes, of which the implementation (i.e. source code etc.) is platform dependent, can be found with the platforms.
 An example of the latter passes is QISA (i.e. instruction) generation in CC-Light.
+In the lists below, these passes are indicated to be platform dependent.

+.. include:: decomposition.rst

 Passes have some general facilities available to them; these are not passes themselves since they don't transform the IR.
 Examples of such facilities are: